 3. Don’t Allow Employees to Store Unnecessary Sensitive Data

 It is impossible to predict when a cyberattack will occur, so it is best to prepare ahead of time with a variety of safeguards.
-First and foremost, instruct your employees not to store sensitive data or customer information, and you should strictly maintain the confidentiality of stored data.
+First and foremost, instruct your employees not to store sensitive data or customer information, and ensure that the confidentiality of stored data is strictly maintained.

 Do not store everything in your website’s database.
 Hackers can gain access through weak passwords, poor hosting, and even outdated plugins.
 Explain to your employees what information to keep and what to discard.
 Furthermore, keep their access to the admin panel as limited as possible.